cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 Sadly, the [pigpio](https://abyz.me.uk/rpi/pigpio/download.html) library is not really a library, but a daemon running in the background and the python library is only talking to that daemon via http and port 8888.
 And because things need to continue to be difficult the port 8888 conflicts with the Jupyter notebook running by default on port 8888.
-So you should pay attention to first start the `gigpiod` daemon and only then start-up the
+So, you should pay attention to first start the `pigpiod` daemon and only then start-up the
-Jupyter notebook (or invest more time reading the `gigpiod` documentation to find out how to start it at another port).
+Jupyter notebook (or invest more time reading the `pigpiod` documentation to find out how to start it at another port).

 The other issue is that `pigpio` is not pip-installable, but you have to download it and install it via `make`.
 Just follow the instructions as given on the [web-site](https://abyz.me.uk/rpi/pigpio/download.html).
 Once you've gone through all of the steps execute in addition: